Requirements for All Applicants

-- If you are not currently licensed in any other jurisdiction OR if you are currently licensed in any jurisdiction with substantially similar licensure requirements, your NCBE score transcript must show that you passed all the parts of the National Examination.
+- If you are currently licensed in any jurisdiction with substantially similar licensure requirements, your NCBE score transcript must show that you passed all the parts of the National Examination.

-- If you are licensed only in jurisdictions that do not have substantially similar licensure requirements, the score requirement depends on when you graduated as shown in this table.
+- If you are currently licensed only in jurisdictions that do not have substantially similar licensure requirements, the score requirement depends on when you graduated from an accredited or Board-approved chiropractic college, as shown in this table.

 IF you graduated…

-THEN the score report must show that you passed these exam Parts:
+THEN the NBCE score report must show that you passed these exam Parts:

 On or after July 1, 1997